HPC Interactive Environment (HIE) User Guide

 - Access to specialty nodes (GPU, large-memory, etc.)

-Please note the HIE is intended to provide higher response rate in support of interactive workloads as well as application development and debugging.
-There are a limited number of nodes available to the HIE and they should be reserved for appropriate use cases.
+Please note the HIE is intended to provide a higher response rate in support of interactive workloads as well as application development and debugging.
+There are a limited number of nodes available to the HIE, and they should be reserved for appropriate use cases.
 The use of the HIE for regular batch processing is considered abuse and will be closely monitored.
 The HIE should not be used simply as a mechanism to give your regular batch jobs a higher priority.

 1.2.
 Requesting Assistance